MarcelloCalligaris/MarcelloCalligaris/README.md

   - C++
   - Java

+but I'm a little rusty - haven't really needed to touch them since leaving college.

 ## Other Useful Skills

   - Debugging: Whether it's just looking through the code for mistakes, or poring over a disassembled binary, I seem to have a knack for quickly figuring out what's going on and how to fix it.